Cjewel33/ticket-lifecycle/README.md

   <img src="https://i.imgur.com/i61WQKi.jpg" height="75%" width="100%" alt="Sys admin agent login"/>
 </p>
 <p>
-  Agent Jane works the issue and communicates back to agent John.
+  Agent Connor works the issue and communicates back to agent John.
 </p>
 <p>
   She also makes sure to switch the status of the issue from open to resolved: